-Twin Creek Limestone, Sliderock Member (Bajocian) - Brownish-gray, light-gray-weathering, slope- and ledge-forming, thin- to medium-bedded, dense limestone with a conchoidal fracture, light-gray micritic limestone that weathers to pencil-like fragments, and medium-gray, dense, finely crystalline to very fine grained limestone with Isocrinus sp. crinoid columnals and fossil hash near the top; upper gradational contact typically corresponds to a break in slope between more resistant Sliderock limestone and less resistant argillaceous Rich limestone; deposited in a shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area, Sliderock strata are about 100 feet (30 m) thick; Imlay (1967) reported that the unit is 47 feet (14 m) thick in outcrops near Peoa and Oakley, but thickens to the northwest to 150 feet (46 m) in Burr Fork near the top of Emigration Canyon and 100 feet (30 m) at Devils Slide; in the greater Heber Valley area about 10 miles (16 km) south of this map area, Sliderock strata are about 200 feet (60 m) thick at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 209 feet (64 m) thick in adjacent Center Creek quadrangle.
+Jts Twin Creek Limestone, Sliderock Member (Middle Jurassic) - Brownish-gray, light-gray-weathering, slope- and ledge-forming, thin- to mediumbedded, dense limestone with a conchoidal fracture, light-gray micritic limestone that weathers to pencillike fragments, and medium-gray, dense, finely crystalline to very fine grained limestone with Isocrinus sp. crinoid columnals and fossil hash near the top; upper gradational contact typically corresponds to a break in slope between more resistant Sliderock limestone and less resistant argillaceous Rich limestone; deposited in a shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area Sliderock strata are about 100 feet (30 m) thick; Imlay (1967) reported that the unit is 47 feet (14 m) thick in outcrops near Peoa and Oakley, but thickens to the northwest to 150 feet (46 m) in Burr Fork near the top of Emigration Canyon and 100 feet (30 m) at Devils Slide; in the greater Heber Valley area Sliderock strata are about 200 feet (60 m) thick at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 209 feet (64 m) thick in adjacent Center Creek quadrangle (Biek and others, 2003).

-J-2 unconformity (Pipiringos and O'Sullivan, 1978)
+J-2 unconformity (Pipiringos and O'Sullivan, 1978; spans about 10 million years in northern Utah [Kowallis and others, 2011])